HauntedBees/Godot-Accessibility-Suite/README.md

 # Current Features

+## Accessibility Audit
+An "Accessibility" tab is added to the Bottom Panel with two buttons:
+ - **Audit Scene**: Scans through all Nodes in the current scene for accessibility issues.
+ - **Audit Resources**: Scans through all Resources in the project for accessibility issues.
+These audits will certainly miss things if you're doing custom/creative/weird stuff, so as with everything else in this Suite, should be used as just one of many tools in your mission to make your game accessible.
+These audits will currently find:
+ - [Easily Readable Font Size](https://gameaccessibilityguidelines.com/use-an-easily-readable-default-font-size/) in `Button`, `Label`, and `RichTextLabel` Nodes (Audit Scene) and `DynamicFont` and `BitmapFont` Resources (Audit Resources).
+ - [Well Spaced Interactive Elements](https://gameaccessibilityguidelines.com/ensure-interactive-elements-virtual-controls-are-large-and-well-spaced-particularly-on-small-or-touch-screens/) on `Button` Nodes inside `HBoxContainer` and `VBoxContainer` Nodes (Audit Scene).

 ## [Controller Remapping](https://gameaccessibilityguidelines.com/allow-controls-to-be-remapped-reconfigured/)
 `GASInput.remap_action(action:String, event:InputEvent)` will update a Godot action (as seen in the **Input Map** in **Project Settings**) to a new value.
 This supports both keyboard and gamepad inputs concurrently, so if `ui_accept` is configured to the "Start" button on a gamepad as well as the Enter key on a keyboard, calling `GASInput.remap_action("ui_accept", user_pressed_the_spacebar_key)` will replace the Enter key binding with a Spacebar key binding, but leave the "Start" button binding unchanged.